usaid-cs/yesterday-i-learned/random.md

 1. A [reefer](https://www.urbandictionary.com/define.php?term=reefer) is also *a marijuana*.
 1. "[Jowhar](https://en.wikipedia.org/wiki/Executioner%27s_sword) are the strongest swords used for beheadings.
 It is not affected by the number of people beheaded with it.
 It is made of strong iron, not the kind that breaks or anything." - [Abdallah Bin Sa'id Al-Bishi, executioner](https://www.youtube.com/watch?v=8JTPjs9nGNA)
 1. "Rocky Mountain oysters" are deep fried bull balls.
-1. Singapore failed to unite with Malaysia because [it was too Chinese](https://www.quora.com/Why-did-Singapore-and-Malaysia-split-up-Could-they-come-back-together).
 1. [Dude](https://www.reddit.com/r/bald/comments/7g4sug/in_a_very_large_family_of_bald_men_with_horrible/) says it is taboo for young Indian men to shave their heads.
 1. The 念慈菴 in [京都念慈菴川貝枇杷膏](https://en.wikipedia.org/wiki/Nin_Jiom_Pei_Pa_Koa)  means "in memory of [my] kind mother".
 The formula was made by a Qing dynasty physician, *Dr. Ip Tin-See*.
 1. To be [struck out](https://www.urbandictionary.com/define.php?term=Struck%20out) means to attempt multiple times, and then fail.